-How Does Benzo Addiction Happen?
+How Does Benzo Addiction Develop?

-Benzodiazepines are in a class of drugs called tranquilizers, and are also known as anti-anxiety medications.
+Benzodiazepines are in a class of drugs called tranquilizers and are also known as anti-anxiety medications.
 Common brand names include Ativan, Xanax, and Valium.
 Doctors routinely prescribe them for a range of issues and situations, including:

 - Muscle relaxation